alcounit/selenosis/README.md

 ```

 ### Stateless
-selenosis doesn't not store session state.
+Selenosis doesn't store any session info.
 All connections to the browsers are automatically assigned via headless service.